BlondeBurrito/repo_template/README.md

 # repo_template

-Template of a Rust repo which includes some helper files I find useful for development.
+Template of a Rust repo which includes some helper files for configuring tools I find useful for development.

 ## justfile